Interview by Allan Gardner

 From an early age, I saw enormous, powerful chemical and steel works on one side and a nature reservation or ‘wilderness’ right next to us on the other.
-We lived there because my father was a scientist in one of the chemical works, which was one of the largest chemical plants in Europe.
+We lived there because my father was a scientist in one of the chemical works, one of Europe’s largest chemical plants.
 So I saw science and nature as being adjacent, as it were, rather than as opposed to one another or separable.
 In my teenage years, long before seeing the Bechers’ work, I became very aware of the magnificence and strangeness of industrial architecture.

 The industrial landscape in and around Teesside in North-East England is unique.
-Allegedly, it inspired Ridley Scott’s scenography in Blade Runner as much as Tokyo did: Scott grew up there as well.
+It inspired Ridley Scott’s scenography in Blade Runner as much as Tokyo did: Scott grew up there as well.
 So my very earliest work, when I began to use a camera, started with documenting that architecture.
-The ideas of ‘the technological’ and ‘the industrial’ were my earliest starting points.
-The tension or relationship between the technological and ‘the natural’ still preoccupy me, of course.
+My earliest starting points were the ideas of ‘the technological’ and ‘the industrial’.
+The tension or relationship between the technological and ‘the natural’ still preoccupy me.
 The related problem of how we, as non-specialists, know ‘science’ and how it is publically depicted became my second source of fascination.

 Continuous Topography was made over many years in a unique collaboration with a geological research scientist.
 Could you tell us the intellectual process behind it?

 Since 2011 I have been working with Geomorphologists and Geologists at the University of Northumbria to explore the 3D mapping of glacial landscapes and observe the effects of climate change over short timescales.
-Ever since that point, I have been working to develop the processes that they use, which led to me directly supporting PhD student Mark Allan and their research project between 2013 and 2017.
+Since then, I have been working to develop the processes they use, which led to me directly supporting PhD student Mark Allan and their research project between 2013 and 2017.

-As part of this collaboration, I have been directly involved in the development of cutting-edge photogrammetric (photographic) survey techniques and the application of these to document glacial change in Europe.
-Photogrammetric surveys can create a record of what a place is, or was, at a very particular point in history, when the climate might reach a tipping point.
-I was initially interested in this technology for the power of observation it offered.
+As part of this collaboration, I have been directly involved in developing cutting-edge photogrammetric (photographic) survey techniques and applying these to document glacial change in Europe.
+Photogrammetric surveys can record what a place is, or was, at a particular point in history, when the climate might be tipping.
+I was initially interested in this technology for its power of observation.
 It provided a means of examining the ‘architecture’ of a site in unprecedented detail, with unparalleled ‘objectivity’.
 I saw that by working with these new techniques, it could be possible to create a new aesthetic language and develop an intimate and dynamic realisation of the Earth’s rapidly retreating glaciers.

 What was the biggest challenge you faced for its development, either technical or conceptual?

 Working on and around glaciers can be dangerous.
-The dynamic nature of the glaciers themselves and the fast-changing weather in the mountains means that there are always risks to be managed.
+The dynamic nature of the glaciers themselves and the fast-changing weather in the mountains means there are always risks to manage.
 The work evolved over several years, and there were technical challenges along the way, but as with any research, these were very much a part of the natural development of the work.

 What has been your experience of this artist-scientist collaboration?

-In 2011 I didn’t start out on this research with an explicit objective in terms of the art I would make.
+In 2011 I didn’t start out on this research with an explicit objective regarding the art I would make.
 I had some strong ideas and an intense curiosity to explore.
 I was excited by the possibilities of working with these new materials.
-I made a commitment to the journey of collaboration, and through this process, the work naturally evolved.
+I committed to the journey of collaboration, and the work naturally evolved through this process.